FinStudent2021/starter-hugo-academic/content/authors/admin/_index.md

 I am Husna Memon, a Finance Ph.D. candidate  at Simon Fraser University.
 {style="text-align: justify;"}
 My work is in empirical corporate finance through the lenses of consumption inequality, income inequality, and gender diversity.
-Currently, I research the effect of corporate ownership structure on workers and the determinants of entrepreneurial entry and success.
-I am especially interested in understanding what causes the persistent gender gap in entrepreneurship.
+My recent research studies how the disaggregation of consumer sentiment across income groups can be used to forecast cashflows and returns in the cross-section of firms, as well as to predict future market changes.
 {style="text-align: justify;"}
 {{< icon name="download" pack="fas" >}} You can find my CV {{< staticref "uploads/CV.pdf" "newtab" >}}<ins>here</ins>{{< /staticref >}}.